odinuv/web/slides/database-tech/slides.md

 - Can you store a date as an integer in the database?
 - Does every table have an index?
 - Is it better to use the MySQL or PostgreSQL DB server?
-- Why can't you use `MAX()` to obtain id of the last inserted record?
+- Why can't you use `MAX()` to obtain ID of the last inserted record?
 - Does every hour have 3600 seconds?
 - Why can't you use the `text` data type everywhere?
 - Can you obtain ID of the last inserted record of a different database user?